Menchie's Incident Report

 “We know that to be the safe, welcoming and inclusive city that we strive for, we must take a leadership role on conversations around difficult issues such as racial bias,” said City Manager Kurt Triplett.
 “Over the coming months we will continue these community conversations while we also take actions to prevent implicit bias from becoming a factor when providing all City services.”

-The full set text of the final report, including statements and video used in developing the report's findings, can be found along the sidebar of this webpage.
+The full set text of the final report, including statements and video used in developing the report's findings, can be found in the supporting documents and links below.